o355/PyWeather/storage/config_README.md

 All this does is print out full .json files that PyWeather fetches.
 And it'll spam your console with 50+ lines of pure .json.
 Unless you're using tri-4K monitors, font size 3, and the window spread across all monitors.

+### updater_verbosity
+This controls if the external updater has verbosity.

+Useful for if things go wrong.
+For some reason.

+**Default setting: False**

+### updater_jsonverbosity
+This controls if full .json files should be printed.

+I mean, it's probably a line or two in the console.

+**Default setting: False**

+### setup_verbosity
+This controls if the setup script has verbosity.

+Useful for if things go wrong.
+For some reason.

+**Default setting: False**

+### setup_jsonverbosity
+This controls if full .json files should be printed.

+It's A LOT of lines of .json.
+However, it's useful to see if your key is invalid.

+**Default setting: False**

+### keybackup_verbosity
+This controls if the setup script has verbosity.

+Useful for seeing if things go wrong.
+For some reason.

 **Default setting: False**

 ## UPDATER section